+When the first Industrial bakeries came into being, batch mixers could satisfy the bakers needs and wants.
+However, as food demand grew so did the size of the food production factories and conclusively production output.
 As a result, newer technologies can produce larger quantities of dough (up to 12.000 kg/hr) in one and the same system.
-These continuous dough solutions are fully automated and require almost no manpower, accurate recipe control and a consistent product quality.
+These continuous mixing systems are fully automated and require almost no manpower, have an accurate recipe control and a consistent product quality.

 YOU MUST BE THINKING: ‘WHY DIDN’T WE HEAR OF THIS TECHNOLOGY SOONER’?

 The answer is that until around 20 years ago, the ingredient handling and weighing technologies were not advanced enough to feed the mixer at rates high enough to meet the demand of the continuous mixing process.
 The past two decades, this technology has advanced immensely enabling an extremely accurate dosing of seperate ingredients into the continuous mixing system.
 Consequently, more and more bakeries question whether to choose batch or a continuous mixer.

 Batch mixing is seen as the most established and traditional way of blending raw materials – simply because these mixers were available when continuous did not exist yet.
 The development of improved mixing, controlling and metering resulted in continuous mixing systems that are reliable, easy-to-use and able to provide a consistent product quality.

 There are still quite some misconceptions in regards to how pricing on a continuous mixer compares to the pricing on a batch mixer.
 The rootcause of this misunderstanding lies in the fact that the cost of a continuous mixing system is often compared to the cost of a batch mixer.
 A continuous mixer supplier generally offers a complete system which includes weighing of the ingredients and the actual mixing of the product.
 Often the price of such system is compared to the price of solely a batch mixer (without the dosing).